Developing Documentation

 aeon’s documentation standards include:

-• Documenting code using NumPy docstrings and aeon conventions
+• Documenting code using numpydoc docstring conventions

 More detailed information on aeon’s documentation format is provided below.